 You will need the following ingredients listed below to make this delicious breakfast (the exact measurements are in the recipe card below):

-- Gluten-free rolled oats or quick oats – It’s not required to use gluten free for the recipe to work, but you can if you want to lower gluten content.
+- Gluten-free rolled oats, quick oats or old fashioned oats – It’s not required to use gluten free for the recipe to work, but you can if you want to lower gluten content.
 I do not recommend using steel-cut oats in this recipe.

-- Almond milk– any type of milk will work here such as soy milk, cashew milk, coconut milk, hemp milk, etc.
+- Almond milk– any type of milk will work here such as soy milk, cashew milk, coconut milk, hemp milk, whole milk etc.

 - Chia Seeds – They help thicken the overnight oats by absorbing some of the liquid that might be seeping from the almond milk.
 Chia overnight oats are the best kind of overnight oats!